Healthdirect — your trusted source of quality health information and advice

 - contact details (such as your address, email address and phone number)

 With your consent, we may also collect sensitive information about your illnesses, symptoms you have experienced, any existing disabilities, or other health services you are receiving or are to be provided in the future.
 If it is clinically relevant, we may also request your consent to collect sensitive information about your ethnic background, sexual practices, or details relating to your pregnancy (such as your estimated due date or child’s birthdate).
 You always have the choice not to provide this consent to collect this information, but if you choose not to provide your consent, we may not be able to provide you with our services.

-When you access some of our services, such as healthdirect and After Hours GP, you will be offered a copy of your care advice, which is a summary of the advice received.
+When you access some of our services you will be offered a copy of your care advice, which is a summary of the advice received.
 To send this to you, we need your mobile phone number.

 If someone calls Healthdirect on another’s behalf, we may collect their name and contact details as well.